azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Limitation: Type annotations

-Most statically typed languages, like C, Java, and Rust, require some amount of type annotations for function parameters, function return values, local variables, struct/class fields, etc. These annotations help the static typechecker determine the type of every term.
+Most (but [not][sml] [all][ocaml]) statically typed languages, like C, Java, and Rust, require some amount of type annotations for function parameters, function return values, local variables, struct/class fields, etc. These annotations help the static typechecker determine the type of every term.
 But these languages thus limit the user by refusing to run programs lacking such annotations.

 Meanwhile, in dynamically typed languages, like JavaScript, Python, and Ruby, there is no built-in static typechecker, and thus type annotations are never